 The response strategy has been developed in consultation with a number of statutory bodies, national and local authorities and provides guidance on how to deal with an incident in the harbour, taking into account the spill risks and possible sources of spillage associated with port operations.
 The plan consists of three important elements:

-The plan is specific to Lymington Harbour, and any vessels passing through the harbour’s boundaries are to report an oil spill by contacting one of the following immediately:
+The plan is specific to Lymington Harbour, and any vessels passing through the harbour’s boundaries are legally required to report an oil spill by contacting one of the following immediately:

 • Lymington Harbour Office 01590 672014